hydpy-dev/hydpy/hydpy/docs/rst/how_to.rst

 typically provide access to data previously handled by other sequences).
 Redundancy is often due to testing both the "internal" and the "external" simulation results.
-See for example the tabulated data of the integration tests of |lstream_v001|, where the values of flux sequence
+See for example the tabulated data of the integration tests of |kinw_williams|, where the values of flux sequence
-|lstream_fluxes.QA| and the outlet node sequence `output` are
+|kinw_fluxes.QA| and the outlet node sequence `output` are
-identical. |lstream_v001| first calculates the outflow values and then passes them to the downstream node.
-Due to no other models being involved, the identity of both series gives us confidence  |lstream_v001| integrates correctly with all relevant *HydPy* functionalities.
+identical. |kinw_williams| first calculates the outflow values and then passes them to the downstream node.
+Due to no other models being involved, the identity of both series gives us confidence  |kinw_williams| integrates correctly with all relevant *HydPy* functionalities.

 When passing a filename to our test object (in example